Software testing: Regression testing

 Regression testing focuses on finding defects after a major code change has occurred.
 Specifically, it seeks to uncover software regressions, as degraded or lost features, including old bugs that have come back.
 Such regressions occur whenever software functionality that was previously working correctly, stops working as intended.
 Typically, regressions occur as an unintended consequence of program changes, when the newly developed part of the software collides with the previously existing code.
 Regression testing is typically the largest test effort in commercial software development, due to checking numerous details in prior software features, and even new software can be developed while using some old test cases to test parts of the new design to ensure prior functionality is still supported.

 Common methods of regression testing include re-running previous sets of test cases and checking whether previously fixed faults have re-emerged.
 The depth of testing depends on the phase in the release process and the risk of the added features.
 They can either be complete, for changes added late in the release or deemed to be risky, or be very shallow, consisting of positive tests on each feature, if the changes are early in the release or deemed to be of low risk.

 Acceptance testing

 Acceptance testing is system-level testing to ensure the software meets customer expectations.

-Acceptance testing may be performed as part of the hand-off process between any two phases of development.
+Acceptance testing may be performed at the end or in the middle of a project, including after each completed user story in an agile project.

 Tests are frequently grouped into these levels by where they are performed in the software development process, or by the level of specificity of the test.